Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 *  However, the functions numpy.linalg.qz() in Python and qz() in MATLAB return small discrepancies for intermediate matrices in  examples 03, 04_01, 05_02 and 07.
 But these are small enough so that the final output matrices are the same.
 *  In example 05_03, however, both intermediate matrices and final output matrices are noticeably different between the Python and MATLAB QZ decomposition solvers.

-Moment Calculations were spot checked against EViews.
+Moment Calculations were spot checked using EViews.